 The cruelty of cancer has unfortunately played a prevalent role in thirty-three year old, Nadean Spedding’s life for as long as she can remember, watching various family members battle against the illness.

-She's decided to take part in Ride the Night to rise up against cancer and support countless women through the work of the three Women V Cancer charities.
+She took part in Ride the Night 2018 to rise up against cancer and support countless women through the work of the three Women V Cancer charities.
 Here, Nadean tells us her story.

 a chance to achieve your goals

 The other big aim of Women V Cancer is to give all women the drive and confidence to reach your goals, whether physical, mental, charitable or all three.
 We’re not about competition; we’re about living the team to achieve our dreams.

 That’s why all our Women V Cancer challenges are accessible to everyone who doesn’t mind committing to a bit of training and fundraising.
 Whether we’re cycling through Kenya's rift valley, coast to coast across Sri Lanka or around London at night, we put great care and effort into ensuring you feel supported throughout your entire adventure us: from initial sign-up to the challenge, right through to the completion.

 We provide you with a free training plan, fundraising ideas and kit list for your challenge and we also set up a private Facebook group so that you can chat with all the lovely women who have signed up to the same challenge, swap ideas and fundraising tips and even meet up before-hand.

 The Women V Cancer camaraderie is like nothing you've ever experienced.
 Coming together to push yourself to the limit and achieve something incredible for a common cause, you'll make life-long friendships with unbelievably inspiring people.